Meehan-007/deep-thought-class/readme.md

 The source code is licensed under the MIT license.

 ## Features:
 It has a sign-up feature and login capabilities.
-Users can write comments to other users, and their profile will also track all their posts and friends.
-Right now, you can only view your profile page, but later I would like to enable viewing other users' pages, as well as allowing users to add friends to their friend list.
+Users can write comments to other users, and their profile will also track all their posts and followers.
+Right now, you can only view your profile page, but later I would like to enable viewing other users' pages, as well as allowing users to add followers to their following list.

 ## Contact:
 For any inquiries or support, please contact Patrick Meehan at Meehan.007@hotmail.com.
 My GitHub handle is Meehan-007.